-Justice Ira B. Warshawsky, ret. is Of Counsel in the Litigation & Alternative Dispute Resolution practices at Meyer, Suozzi, English & Klein, P.C. in Garden City, Long Island, N.Y.
-Since joining the firm, the judge has handled mediations with a concentration in construction cases, along with litigation matters.
-The Judge serves not only as an advocate, representing clients in commercial litigation, but also as a mediator, arbitrator, litigator, private judge and referee, especially in the area of business disputes and the resolution of electronic discovery (E-Discovery) issues.
+Justice Ira B. Warshawsky, ret. is Of Counsel in the Litigation and Alternative Dispute Resolution practices at Meyer, Suozzi, English & Klein, P.C. in Garden City, Long Island, N.Y.
+Since joining the firm, the judge has handled mediations with a concentration in multiple areas including construction, personal injury and business disputes.
+The Judge serves not only as an advocate, representing clients in commercial litigation, but also as a mediator, arbitrator, litigator, private judge, special master and referee, especially in the area of business disputes and the resolution of electronic discovery (E-Discovery) issues.
 The Judge is also a member of NAM’s arbitration and mediation panels.
-Judge Warshawsky has been a distinguished member of the New York judiciary for the past 25 years.
+Judge Warshawsky was a distinguished member of the New York judiciary for 25 years.
 Immediately prior to joining Meyer Suozzi, he served as a Supreme Court Justice in one of the State’s leading trial parts — the Commercial Division — where he presided over all manner of business claims and disputes, including business valuation proceedings, corporate and partnership disputes, class actions and complex commercial cases.

 Judge Warshawsky started his career in public service as a Legal Aid attorney in 1970 when he was Assistant Chief of the Family Court branch in Queens County.
 He served as a Nassau County Assistant District Attorney in the District and County Court trial bureaus from 1972 to 1974.
 Following these four years of prosecution and defense work he became a law secretary, serving judges of the New York State Court of Claims and County Court of Nassau County.
 In 1987 he was elected to the District Court and served there until 1997.
 In 1997 he was elected to the Supreme Court of the State of New York where he has presided in a Dedicated Matrimonial Part, a Differentiated Case Management Part and sat in one of the county’s three Dedicated Commercial Parts until 2011.